Centers of Excellence

 - ‘Heart-in-a-Box’ for cardiac evaluation prior to transplantation

-As the largest and most prominent centre in Sweden, the Transplant Institute is also unique in Scandinavia in that a full programme for all organ transplants is offered here.
+As the largest and most prominent center in Sweden, the Transplant Institute is also unique in Scandinavia in that a full programme for all organ transplants is offered here.
 It is the only unit that performs multivisceral transplants.
 And it all started in 1965 when the first kidney transplant took place right here.
 Ever since then, Sahlgrenska University Hospital has continued to contribute to development in the field of transplantation both locally and globally.

 Some years ago Sahlgrenska University Hospital created a new organizational model where all organ-transplanted patients are gathered in one place – the Transplant Institute.
 Applying a cross-disciplinary approach, all medical professionals involved in the care of a patient belong to the same unit.
 The outcome: shorter in-ward treatment periods and shorter transplant waiting times.
 And more importantly, an integrated team can develop a closer bond with the patient and contribute to an enhanced treatment experience.